xdidiz/cbioportal/docs/Authenticating-Users-via-SAML.md

 The cBioPortal includes support for SAML (Security Assertion Markup Language).
 This document explains why you might find SAML useful, and how to configure SAML within your own instance of cBioPortal.

 Please note that configuring your local instance to support SAML requires many steps.
-This includes configuration changes, a small amount of debugging and modest code changes.
+This includes configuration changes and a small amount of debugging.
 If you follow the steps below, you should be up and running relatively quickly, but be forewarned that you may have do a few trial runs to get everything working.

-In the documentation below, we also provide details on how to preform SAML authentication via a commercial company:  [OneLogin](https://www.onelogin.com/).
+In the documentation below, we also provide details on how to perform SAML authentication via a commercial company:  [OneLogin](https://www.onelogin.com/).
 OneLogin provides a free tier for testing out SAML authentication, and is one of the easier options to get a complete SAML workflow set-up.
 Once you have OneLogin working, you should then have enough information to transition to your final authentication service.

 ## What is SAML?